Overview

 Day 1-2: Uluwatu

-Upon arrival in the airport of Denpasar, you can take a taxi to Uluwatu, in the south of Bali.
-Uluwatu is known to be home to the best beaches in Bali, and offers clear blue waters, trendy areas, white sand beaches and so much more.
+Upon arrival at the airport of Denpasar, you can take a taxi to Uluwatu, in the south of Bali.
+Uluwatu is known to be home to the best beaches in Bali and offers clear blue waters, trendy areas, white sand beaches and so much more.
 With its legendary surfing waves, it is also known as a real surfer’s mecca.
 Even if you are not a surfer, there are so many other fun things to do in this area.
 It is the ideal place to start your trip and recover from the long journey.

 Where to stay in Uluwatu